 23. CARLSBERG beer used the Swastika symbol in its logo till 1940 to demonstrate ancient culture and heritage.

 24. The Twitter bird has a name, and this blue birdie is called Lary.
+Know some uncommon facts of the Twitter creator, Jack Dorsey.

 26. The CIA reads 5 million tweets daily.